SEEK: Steering LLM Reasoning for RAG via Internal Reasoning Sketches: Experimental Results

-In this section, we investigate the effectiveness of \method{} in knowledge representation by analyzing its constructed pages.
-Specifically, we examine both the quality of the constructed pages produced by \method{} and how these pages facilitate knowledge utilization by LLMs.
-In this experiment, we adopt Qwen3-32B as the backbone model and conduct evaluations on the MuSiQue and Bamboogle.
+In this section, we investigate the effectiveness of steering gists in the knowledge construction process of \method{}.
+In this experiment, we use Qwen3-32B as the backbone model and evaluate on the MuSiQue and Bamboogle datasets.

-\textbf{The Quality of \method{} in Representing Retrieved Knowledge.} Figure~\ref{fig:page_quality} presents the length statistics and quality assessments of the constructed knowledge representations.

-As shown in Figure~\ref{fig:length}, we compute the average token length of knowledge representations generated by different methods to analyze the trade-off between the length and QA performance.
-Compared with RAT and Search-o1, \method{} achieves superior performance with longer knowledge representations, indicating that \method{} enhances QA performance by incorporating richer information to form more comprehensive knowledge representations.
-Compared with DeepNote, \method{} attains significantly better performance while reducing the length of the knowledge representation.
-This suggests that \method{} exhibits higher knowledge density than DeepNote, enabling it to deliver more effective information within the constructed page.

-We further evaluate the overall quality of the knowledge representations generated by different models.
-As shown in Figure~\ref{fig:glm}, we employ a strong closed-source LLM, GLM-4.5, as the evaluator.
-Using the prompt templates provided in Appendix~\ref{app:prompt}, we assess the knowledge representations along four dimensions: accuracy, logicality, structure, and degree of knowledge refinement, with each dimension rated on a scale from $0$ to $5$.
-The evaluation results demonstrate that \method{} consistently outperforms other models across all dimensions, with particularly notable advantages in structure and logical consistency.
-These findings further validate the effectiveness of the pages constructed by \method{}, which receive higher scores from the GLM evaluator, reflecting the coherent organization and comprehensive coverage of the retained knowledge.
+\paragraph{Diversity of the Generated Sub-queries.} Figure~\ref{fig:query_quality} evaluates the diversity of generated sub-queries from two perspectives, query-intent diversity and retrieval redundancy.
+Specifically, we first use Qwen3-Embedding-0.6B to compute the semantic similarity among sub-queries generated at different iterations, aiming to evaluate whether different methods tend to generate queries with similar intents.
+We then compute the Jaccard similarity between the documents retrieved at different retrieval steps to measure the overlap among documents retrieved by different sub-queries.

+As shown in Figure~\ref{fig:subquery_similarity}, the results show that \method{} achieves the lowest sub-query similarity on both datasets, indicating that steering gists can guide the LLM to generate more diverse sub-queries toward different knowledge aspects.
+In addition, as shown in Figure~\ref{fig:overlap}, \method{} produces substantially lower document overlap than RAT and DeepNote, suggesting that the steering sketch can effectively reduce redundant retrieval.
+These findings demonstrate that \method{} better alleviates sub-query intention convergence and facilitates the acquisition of more comprehensive knowledge.